 Moss claimed: I'm happy to have highlighted the problems caused by the sign.
 It is huge and disproportionate to the area and it can cause a distraction to motorists.

-details but my solicitor is dealing with them.
+the details but my solicitor is dealing with them.
 I'm confident that everything will be resolved and I have no plans to take the sign down.
 The sign does not have any rude or offensive words on it.
-I'm just trying to advertise my business and I'm not
+I'm just trying to advertise my business and

 A sex shop in the Fens, that once had a spirited battle with local nutter opposition, has not stood the test of time.